 Sharing performance feedback is always a confronting process but we all know it’s imperative for employees to improve and to understand what they’re doing right.
 Since most of us don’t like sharing negative feedback with employees, the good news is that positive encouragement actually works better at improving performance.
 This is partly because encouragement increases positive emotions, which in turn improve performance:

 - When we’re feeling upbeat and happy, we’re more likely to have an inclusive focus than a self-centered outlook, and to perform better on cognitively demanding tasks.

 - The tone you use when delivering feedback can make a big difference to how the feedback is received, too:

-If an experience is negative, your staff is more likely to remember it and to spread that negativity among the team.
+If an experience is negative, your employee is more likely to remember it and to spread that negativity among the team.
 So when you do need to share some constructive criticism, keep this in mind.
 Using a warm, friendly tone could make the harsh feedback go down a lot better.

-A team of staff who trust each other will be more open in their communication and more productive.
+A team of employees who trust each other will be more open in their communication and more productive.
 Building trust takes time and effort, but if your team becomes more cohesive and efficient as a result, it’s probably an effort worth making.

 When there’s a big change coming, it’s even more important to share as much information as you can.
-Research has found that staff who are kept in the loop can more easily adjust to a big change like a company merger, than those who don’t receive much information about the change.
-As much as you can, share your knowledge with staff and be sure to listen to their opinions to build a stronger relationship (good listeners are more liked and the talker will get a brain boost of feel-good chemicals).
+Research has found that employees who are kept in the loop can more easily adjust to a big change like a company merger, than those who don’t receive much information about the change.
+As much as you can, share your knowledge with employees and be sure to listen to their opinions to build a stronger relationship (good listeners are more liked and the talker will get a brain boost of feel-good chemicals).